sebastianthies/demo01/newcheatsheet.md

 ## How to amend the most recent commit in Git:

-`git commit --amend`  allows you to modify and add changes to the most recent commit.
+`git commit --amend`  allows you to modify and add changes to the most recent commit. - Revert last commit

 ```
 git commit --amend